powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 TODO: explain how it sticks together

 1. overview of layers (app, client lib)
-2. end-to-end discussion of how an entity is created, updated, deleted
+1. end-to-end discussion of how an entity is created, updated, watched, deleted
-6. discussion on sync rules applied
-3. discussion of watch query example
+1. discussion of watch query example
-4. discussion of transaction example
+1. discussion of transaction example?
-5. discussion on IDs?
+1. discussion on IDs?

 ## Feedback